return42/sphkerneldoc/linux_src_doc/drivers/scsi/cxlflash/vlun_c.rst

 Description
 -----------

-On successful return, a LUN table entry is created.
+On successful return, a LUN table entry is created:
-At the top for LUNs visible on both ports.
+- at the top for LUNs visible on multiple ports.
-At the bottom for LUNs visible only on one port.
+- at the bottom for LUNs visible only on one port.

 .. _`init_luntable.return`: